KRR-Oxford/DeepOnto/README.md

 ### Ontology Processing

 The base class of $\textsf{DeepOnto}$ is [`Ontology`][deeponto.onto.Ontology], which encapsulates and extends the features of the OWLAPI library for processing ontologies.
 See quick usage at [load an ontology](https://krr-oxford.github.io/DeepOnto/ontology/).
-Several essential modules that revolve around [`Ontology`][deeponto.onto.Ontology] are then built to enhance the core ontology API, including:
+Several essential modules that revolve around [`Ontology`][deeponto.onto.Ontology] are then built to enhance ontology processing, including:

 - **Ontology Reasoning**: Each instance of $\textsf{DeepOnto}$ has an[`OntologyReasoner`][deeponto.onto.OntologyReasoner] as its attribute, which handles all the reasoning activities about the ontology such as checking consistency and entailment.